-Scope and Priorities for CTR Projects.
+Scope and Priorities for CTR Projects

 The initial Nunn-Lugar legislation was tightly focused on the transport, storage, and destruction of weapons of mass destruction.
-Most in Congress continue to support these core activities.
 But the focus of CTR funding has changed, as the program evolves.
 Much of the work on strategic offensive arms reductions has been completed, and a growing proportion of the funding is focused on securing and eliminating chemical and biological weapons.
-In addition, the Bush Administration has indicated that it views the CTR program, and other U.S. nonproliferation assistance to the former Soviet states, as a part of its efforts to keep weapons of mass destruction away from terrorists.
-This objective has also altered some of the funding priorities, with a growing number of projects focused on border and export control.
+Over the past decade, the United States has also viewed the CTR program, and other U.S. nonproliferation assistance to the former Soviet states, as a part of its efforts to keep weapons of mass destruction away from terrorists.
+This objective altered some of the funding priorities, with a growing number of projects focused on border and export control.